 NATIONAL & STATE PARK VISITOR COUNTS

-- Visits to Coronado National Memorial were up 3.6% in the first 6 months of 2022, compared to the same period of 2021.
-Coronado National Memorial was the only exception to the COVID-related drop in 2020 and rebound of 2021, with an overall increase in annual visitors of 19.9% in 2020, followed by a decline of 16.9% in 2021.
+- Visits to Coronado National Memorial were up 1.2% in 2022.
+Coronado National Memorial was the only exception to the COVID-related drop in 2020 and rebound of 2021, with an overall increase in annual visitors of 19.9% in 2020 (the first year of the pandemic) followed by a decline of 16.9% in 2021.
+From 2019 through 2022, visits to Coronado National Memorial were up 0.8%.

 IMPACT OF TOURISM & TRAVEL